What is a Sales Playbook and How Do You Build One?

 • Executive team

 While this is a collaborative effort, one person should be tapped to lead the project.
-This person will be responsible for coordinating the entire process and ensuring the team develops an effective sales playbook.
+This person will coordinate the entire process and ensure the team develops an effective sales playbook.

 2. Do your research

-Once you’ve established your sales playbook team, it’s time to do an audit of your organization’s current processes.
-During this stage, your goal is to gain a deep understanding of what processes, strategies, and resources are currently being used in the field – and how (or whether) they’re driving reps’ success.
+Once you’ve established your team, it’s time to audit your organization’s current processes.
+During this stage, your goal is to understand what processes, strategies, and resources are currently being used in the field – and how (or whether) they’re driving reps’ success.
 You’ll also want to identify common challenges and pain points.

 Your sales reps are a great source of information.
-After all, they’re the ones in the field interacting with buyers all day.
-Top sellers can convey what they do that sets them apart from the rest.
+After all, they’re in the field interacting with buyers all day.
+Top sellers can convey what they do, which sets them apart.
 In addition, sellers of all experience levels can share insights on their processes and key challenges.

 3. Determine your sales methodology

 A sales methodology sets the tone for how your sellers interact with buyers.
-If you haven’t already, now is the time to determine which sales methodology fits best for your organization’s goals and values.
-Be sure to include details on your chosen sales methodology in your sales playbook.
+If you haven’t already, now is the time to determine which sales methodology fits your organization’s goals and values best.
+Be sure to include details on your chosen sales methodology in your playbook.

 4. Map the sales process

-In order to create an effective sales playbook, it’s key to understand how both buyers and sellers navigate the sales process.
+To create an effective playbook, it’s key to understand how buyers and sellers navigate the sales process.

 Based on your research, map the sales process – both from a buyer’s and a seller’s perspective.
 Be sure to define the common needs and pain points at each point in the purchase journey.